ethereum/remix-ide/docs/running_js_scripts.md

    */
   contract ContractName {}
 ```

+When you are ready to deploy the code for real, remove the NatSpec comment `@custom:dev-run-script`.

 **ShortCut**: `Ctrl+Shift+S` , when editing a solidity file, will compile that file and then will run the script.
 In contrast, Ctrl+S will only start the compiling.